 Going zero waste is a very achievable goal for businesses, despite misconceptions.
 And with the cost of waste removal rising over the past decade, moving towards zero waste is increasingly becoming the only long term strategy for effective waste management.
 One study predicts waste disposal services to increase at an “annualized rate of 2%.”

 Not only are waste costs increasing, but many businesses are paying more than they need to.
 Why?
-Because over 77% of what they are paying to remove as trash is not trash at all but recyclables that have value.
+Because over 77% of what they are throwing out as trash is not trash at all but recyclables that have value.
 That is a valuable revenue stream that may be going to waste.

 Managing waste is key because it has one of the most direct impacts on your business operations, the environment, and your bottom line.
 This is just one of the reasons why some of the world’s world’s largest corporations, such as GE and Walmart, are taking the lead and going zero waste.
 You can too.